maixnor/wu-quartz/content/semester 3/Sustainability Governance.md

 # Data Management and [[KPI]]s
 ## The Issue
 ![[sust_data.png]]

 > You can't manage what you aren't measuring

 - data aspect is very bad in most companies
 	- most use spreadsheets
 	- mostly about missing standardization efforts
 - not included in forecasting and budgeting either
+	- missing out on [[Strategic Foresight]] and [[Scenario Planning]] improvements
+- if data was measured efficiently one could imagine a "race to the top" to optimize for emissions, etc
+	- fueled by right [[#Incentive Schemes]] for C-suite and competition

 ## Data Pyramid
+- first ... most important but fewest data points, last ... inverse
 - [[KPI]]s
 	- Revenue, CAPEX, OPEX -> [[EU Taxonomy Regulation]]
 - Datapoints require external assurance